 However, education had taught him caution, and I wished Sandy well.

-P�tion-Ville is located in the cool hills above Port-au-Prince.
+Petion-Ville is located in the cool hills above Port-au-Prince.

-If you find Travel Notes useful, please take a moment to like us on Facebook and share with your friends on social media.
+If Travel Notes has helped you, please take a moment to like us on Facebook and share with your friends on social media.